-The PremierVision plan is easy to use and can help save you money with both insurance benefits and negotiated discounts provided by the EyeMed Insight Network.
+The PremierVision plan is easy to use and can help save you money with both insurance benefits and negotiated discounts provided by the Spectera Eyecare Networks.
 PremierVision provides benefits for the annual comprehensive eye exam, corrective standard lenses and frames, or corrective contact lenses in lieu of lenses and frames.

 Why Choose PremierVision?

-PremierVision uses the extensive EyeMed Insight network of over 71,000 Providers.
+PremierVision uses the extensive Spectera Eyecare Networks of over 100,000 access points for care.
 Choose from independent or retail Providers to find the Provider that best fits Your needs and schedule.
 The PremierVision Plan is designed to be easy to use, while helping You save money.

 1Limited to one (1) Comprehensive Eye Examination every twelve (12) months from the last date of service, per Insured.